-- a. (required) Package the kaajee-1.1.0.xxx.jar file (see Table 4-2) in your application's ear file (e.g., in a "../APP-INF/lib" folder descendent from the root level of your application's ear file). - b. (required) Ensure that kaajee-1.1.0.xxx.jar is not located in a deeper level of the classloader hierarchy than that of an application, anywhere on the application server.
+- a. (required) Package the kaajee-1.2.0.xxx.jar file (see Table 4-2) in your application's ear file (e.g., in a "../APP-INF/lib" folder descendent from the root level of your application's ear file), along with its depencies (see below) - b. (required) Ensure that kaajee-1.2.0.xxx.jar is not located in a deeper level of the classloader hierarchy than that of an application, anywhere on the application server.
 Otherwise, the singletons will be instantiated with settings inappropriate for your application, and the KAAJEE security system will function inappropriately for your application.